jessxwu/jessxwu.github.io/src/content/blog/2024-08-10-lessons-from-a-bruised-pear.md

 ## II.
 The Virtue in Unseen Moments
 It's in the moments when no one is watching where the hallmark of a true 'good' person is tested.
 It's not just about the consequences of our actions, but about who we become through them.
 Each time we choose integrity in these small, private moments, we reinforce the neural pathways of ethical behavior.

 I recall the story of a Citigroup investment banker, reported to be earning more than £1m a year, who was fired for stealing sandwiches from the local canteen.
-His actions, while perhaps insignificant in monetary terms, speak to a larger ethical failing - a willingness to place personal convenience above societal norms and mutual trust.
+While stealing a club sandwich is perhaps insignificant in monetary terms, it speaks to a larger ethical failing - a willingness to place personal convenience above societal norms and mutual trust.
 It's a slippery slope from these small transgressions to larger ones, that we’ve seen again and again play out in media and news stories.
 We all love to hate on the banker.

 ## III.
 The Complexity of Moral Calculus
 My friend once revealed to me that his girlfriend (on multiple occasions) would shamelessly steal small items from big grocery stores.
 Only small things, and when she wouldn’t want to wait in line.
 This is not a terribly uncommon behaviour; there was even a “Steal from Loblaws Day” inviting Canadians to rob as a means of protest about food affordability (and Loblaw’s many run-ins with scandals themselves with price fixing schemes and market manipulation).
 But stealing surely isn’t the right move.

-I also saw this one account of a Walgreens in Washington DC where.
-I see it at my local Gregg’s, where the convenience of the store layout means people can quickly snatch an item and leave the premises very easily.
-On one hand, the harm to the store is minimal, possibly even unnoticeable.
+Again, the harm to the store is minimal, possibly even unnoticeable.
 On the other, it's a violation of the social contract we all implicitly agree to.
 But let's zoom out further: what about the environmental cost of that stolen item?
 The labour conditions of those who produced it?
 Suddenly, our moral calculus becomes dizzyingly complex.

 ## IV.
 Global Implications of Local Choices
 The bruised pear also serves as a metaphor for our globalized food system.
 We demand perfect, unblemished produce year-round, regardless of season or locality.
 This demand drives a system of transportation and storage that contributes significantly to environmental degradation.
 By accepting the bruised pear, my mom was, in a small way, pushing back against this unsustainable expectation.